leonp/thisdaysportion/_drafts/2021-07-03-advertising-nicely.md

 {% include figure.html url="rolls.jpg" alt="A 1959 advert for a Rolls Royce." caption="A classic advert from 1959 – image, caption, headline and lots of copy." %}

 You do, of course, still see these types of ads – Nespresso and George Clooney spring to mind, but they feel quaint and ineffective.
-Nespresso pods are very bad for the environment and the company is worse than Apple for locking you into their product.
-Nespresso is suing Espresso for using a Clooney lookalike to flog their own proprietary pod.
-We can see all the gruesome stage machinery behind the shots of George Clooney twinkling at the camera.
+We know Nespresso pods clog up the oceans and the company is worse than Apple for locking you into their product.
+They’re suing a competitor – Espresso – for using a Clooney lookalike to flog its own proprietary pod.
+Consumers can see the gruesome stage machinery behind the shots of George Clooney twinkling at the camera.

 ## Display ads don’t work online